Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Missing constant in the Austern and Zhou Variance Estimator

 Besides the main benchmark study, we conducted a separate experiment to compare the variance estimator from the ROCV inference method \citep{austern2020asymptotics} with the true variance of the CV point estimate.
 We used a linear regression model on datasets simulated from a distribution following the relationship below:

 The experiment was repeated for different choices of $n \in \{500, 1000, 5000, 10000\}$.
 To estimate the true variance of the (5-fold) cross-validation, we obtained 100 cross-validation point estimates on independently simulated datasets.
-The variance estimator for the ROCV method was repeated 10 times.
-Figure \ref{fig:AzRatio} shows that the ratio of the estimated standard deviation to the true standard deviation of the cross-validation point estimate is close to $\sqrt{2}$, thereby empirically supporting the theoretical argument from \Cref{app:az_experiment}.
+The variance estimation for the ROCV method was conducted 10 times.
+Figure \ref{fig:AzRatio} shows that the ratio of the estimated standard deviation to the true standard deviation of the cross-validation point estimate is close to $\sqrt{2}$, thereby empirically supporting the theoretical argument from above.